bunnytrack/UT99-Hotkeys/Toggle Switch Teams/README.md

-#Note
+# Note
-Assumes the server is running Nexgen Server Controller
+Assumes the server is running Nexgen Server Controller.
+Uses this to switch teams.